Akçakoca: Government

 One governor's office and one municipality building can be found in Akçakoca.
 It has one state hospital, one rest home and a small tourism office for tourists.

 Construction

 There is an attractive mosque what built in 2004.
 Akçakoca Central Mosque was built in a similar fashion to Faisal Mosque in Pakistan.
 The mosque was designed by Ergün Subaşı.
 This highly irregular mosque was placed above 160 concrete poles driven into the ground.
 The dome height is 31 meters and covered by 32 tons of copper plates.
 And the chandelier that resembles the dome in reverse weigh around 1300 kg.
 The rocket like minarets are at 58 meters in height.

 Culture

 Festivals

-There is a traditional festival every July.
-During the festival, scheduled buses from neighbor towns and cities, such as Ereğli, Düzce, Zonguldak, Bolu and Adapazarı carrypeople to Akçakoca.
+There is a traditional hazelnut festival every July which celebrates the town’s most prevalent product grown, harvested and sold by the locals.
+During the festival, scheduled buses from neighbour towns and cities, such as Ereğli, Düzce, Zonguldak, Bolu and Adapazarı carry visitors to Akçakoca.

 Languages

-Some native languages are nearly forgotten, but there are some towns and people who speak Georgian, Laz and Circassian.
-Native Turk people of Akçakoca are Manav Turks.
+Georgian, Laz and Circassian are spoken by its native locals as well as Turkish.
+Native Turks of Akçakoca are Manav Turks.